-The World Health Organisation (WHO), established in 1948 as a specialised agency of the United Nations, is currently the global body in charge of governing the risk of pandemics.
-It does this mainly through a governance mechanism called the International Health Regulations (IHR), the goal of which is to stop public health events that have the potential to spread internationally with minimal interference of travel and trade.
+The World Health Organization, established in 1948 as a specialised agency of the United Nations, is currently the global body in charge of governing the risk of and response to pandemics.
+It does this mainly through a governance mechanism called the International Health Regulations (IHR), the goal of which is to stop public health events that have the potential to spread internationally, with minimal interference to travel and trade.
 The IHR first came into force in 1969, with an initial focus on four infectious diseases – Cholera, Plague, Yellow Fever and Smallpox.

-Revised in 2005, the IHR now acknowledge that many more diseases than the four originally covered may spread internationally, and that many cannot be stopped at international borders, as was demonstrated by the spread of HIV in the 1980s and SARS in 2003.
-Emphasis is therefore placed now on the requirement that countries rapidly detect and respond to outbreaks and other public health events with potential to spread internationally.
+Revised in 2005, the IHR now acknowledges that many more diseases than the four originally covered may spread internationally, and that many cannot be stopped at international borders, as was demonstrated by the spread of HIV in the 1980s, SARS in 2003 and COVID-19 in the 2020s.
+Therefore, emphasis is now placed on the requirement that countries rapidly detect and respond to outbreaks and other public health events with the potential to spread internationally.
 The revised version of the IHR also includes a global safety mechanism that calls for collaborative action should a public health event be assessed as at risk of spreading internationally.

 "The governance of pandemics typically involves collaboration between the WHO, ministries of health and public health institutions."